 - JD, Law, University of Utah

-Professor Francis's books include Sustaining Surveillance: The Importance of Information for Public Health (co-authored with John Francis; Springer, 2021), The Patient as Victim and Vector: Ethics and Infectious Disease (co-authored with Battin, Jacobson, & Smith; Oxford University Press, 2010) and Privacy: What Everyone Needs to Know (co-authored with John Francis; Oxford, 2017).
+Professor Francis's books include States of Health: Federalism and Bioethics, (co-authored with John Francis; forthcoming in 2024 from Oxford University Press); Sustaining Surveillance: The Importance of Information for Public Health (co-authored with John Francis; Springer, 2021), The Patient as Victim and Vector: Ethics and Infectious Disease (co-authored with Battin, Jacobson, & Smith; Oxford University Press, 2010; reissued with a new preface 2021) and Privacy: What Everyone Needs to Know (co-authored with John Francis; Oxford, 2017).
 She edited the Oxford Handbook of Reproductive Ethics (Oxford University Press, January 2017) and is the author of many papers in the areas of disability law and ethics, privacy and data use, justice, and bioethics.

 #FrancisOnFilm: Mission Impossible, The Week in Health Law Podcast August 2, 2018

 Making "Meaningful Access" Meaningful: Equitable Healthcare for Divisive Times: Harvard Law School's "Bill of Health" blog May 27, 2018